Dreaming of spring on these cold winter days? Why not bring a little vernal touch with this delicate blush pink linen shirt?

 Pattern paper, pen, fabric marker, scissors, pins, seam ripper, chalk, ruler, buttonhole foot, needle, sewing machine

-You can access the shirt pattern by following this link HERE.
-Remember to add seam allowances as indicated in the pattern.
+You can access the multi sized printable PDF blouse pattern by following this link HERE

 For the mandarin collar, draw your own pattern following the instructions in THIS tutorial.

 Note: Prewash your fabric and tumble dry it until it is still slightly moist, dry in room temperature.
 Iron the fabric so it is easier to work with.

 1. Let’s start with the button bands.
 First you’ll need to apply the fusible interfacing to the wrong sides of your front pieces 3/8” (1 cm) from the raw edge.